rockbenben/LearnData/docs/services/Huginn.md

 By default, the email body will contain an optional `headline`, followed by a listing of the Events’ keys.

 You can customize the email body by including the optional `body` param.
 Like the `subject`, the `body` can be a simple message or a Liquid template.
-You could send only the Event’s `some_text` field with a `body` set to `{{ some_text }}`.
+You could send only the Event's `some_text` field with a `body` set to `{{ some_text }}`.
 The body can contain simple HTML and will be sanitized.
 Note that when using `body`, it will be wrapped with `<html>` and `<body>` tags, so you do not need to add these yourself.

-You can specify one or more `recipients` for the email, or skip the option in order to send the email to your account’s default email address.
+You can specify one or more `recipients` for the email, or skip the option in order to send the email to your account's default email address.

 You can provide a `from` address for the email, or leave it blank to default to the value of `EMAIL_FROM_ADDRESS` (``).

 You can provide a `content_type` for the email and specify `text/plain` or `text/html` to be sent.
 If you do not specify `content_type`, then the recipient email server will determine the correct rendering.

-Set `expected_receive_period_in_days` to the maximum amount of time that you’d expect to pass between Events being received by this Agent.
+Set `expected_receive_period_in_days` to the maximum amount of time that you'd expect to pass between Events being received by this Agent.

 ---